What does a Mortgage Loan Originator do?

 Responsibilities:

-- Evaluate clients' financial situations to determine their mortgage needs and eligibility.
+- Evaluate clients' financial situations to determine eligibility for various mortgage products.

 Qualifications